PSI to Bar Calculator - Instant US & Metric Pressure Tool

 Check Recommended Pressure

-Compare your reading to manufacturer specs.
-Most passenger cars recommend 32-36 PSI (2.2-2.5 bar)
+Compare your reading to the door jamb sticker.
+Most US passenger cars recommend 32-36 PSI (2.2-2.5 bar)

 Why Use Be Converter?